YOUR upper-body HURTS FROM using MOUSE?

 Not subjectively.
 Measurably.

-WE DIDN'T INVENT A BETTER MOUSE.
-WE MOVED IT.
+WE DIDN'T just INVENT A BETTER MOUSE.

 For 30 years, we've been watching people work.